Shuffle Along Closed On July 24, 2016 Due To The Maternity Leave Of Audra Mcdonald Along With The Poor Reception At The Tony Awards.

-Prolonged Maternity Leave Coupled With Tony Snubs Leads to Premature Closing
+Prolonged Maternity Leave Coupled With Tony Snubs Leads To Premature Broadway Closing